 Now, though, a gun control group has decided to create a map of these gun stores, as if they’re actually arming criminals.

-The oft-rebranded gun control organization currently calling itself Brady United Against Gun Violence (Brady) launched a website this week called.
+The oft-rebranded gun control organization currently calling itself Brady United Against Gun Violence (Brady) launched a website this week called The Gun Store Transparency Project.

 This site is the result of Freedom of Information Act (FOIA) litigation Brady engaged in against the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to obtain certain ATF reports from inspections of Federal Firearm Licensees.
 Brady is now making those reports available to the public.